Non-asymptotic confidence intervals for MCMC in practice: Appendix

 where $K_f:=\frac{4V_f}{\gamma^2}\cdot \frac{(2k+1)}{(\hat{N}-\hat{t}_0-k)^2}$.
 Now putting together the terms involving $\sigma^2$, and dividing by $\frac{\hat{N}-\hat{t}_0-3k-1}{\hat{N}-\hat{t}_0-k}$ leads to \eqref{hatsigmakrevexpectationbound}.
 The proof of \eqref{hatsigmaknonrevexpectationbound} is similar. \end{proof}

-\begin{proof}[Proof of Proposition \ref{sigma2kerrorbound}] Firstly, it is easy to show for any $0\le i\le k$, $\hat{\gamma}_i$ does not change if we replace the function $f$ by $f-\E_{\pi} f$, thus $\sigma^2(k)$ remains the same under such transformation.

-A simple computation shows that changing the value of $X_j$, for $\hat{t}_0+1\le j\le \hat{N}$, can only change $\hat{\gamma}_i$ at most by $8C^2/(\hat{N}-\hat{t}_0-k)$, and thus it can only change the value of $\hat{\sigma}^2(k)$ at most by $8(2k+1)C^2/(\hat{N}-\hat{t}_0-3k-1)$.
-From this (the so called Hamming-Lipschitz property), using McDiarmid's bounded differences inequality for Markov chains (Corollary 2.9 of \cite{Martoncoupling}), we can deduce \eqref{eqconcsigmak}.
+\begin{proof}[Proof of Proposition \ref{sigma2kerrorbound}] Firstly, it is easy to show for any $0\le i\le k$, $\hat{\rho}_i$ does not change if we replace the function $f$ by $f-\E_{\pi} f$, thus $\sigma^2(k)$ remains the same under such transformation.
+Now a simple computation shows that changing the value of $X_j$, for $\hat{t}_0+1\le j\le \hat{N}$, can only change $\hat{\rho}_i$ at most by $8C^2/(\hat{N}-\hat{t}_0-k)$, and thus it can only change the value of $\hat{\sigma}^2(k)$ at most by $8(2k+1)C^2/(\hat{N}-\hat{t}_0-3k-1)$.
+From this (the so called Hamming-Lipschitz property), using McDiarmid's bounded differences inequality for Markov chains (Corollary 2.10 of \cite{Martoncoupling}), we can deduce \eqref{eqconcsigmak}.
 Finally, \eqref{eqconcsigmakrev} and \eqref{eqconcsigmaknonrev} follow by combining this with the bounds on the bias. \end{proof}